piotr-GG/excel_vba/README.md

-"This is the repo for Excel VBA code snippets.\nDate of creation: 24.01.2021"
+This is the repo for Excel VBA code snippets.
+Date of creation: 24.01.2021